YGZWQZD/LAMDA-SSL/docs/README.md

 ## Data Management

-Semi-sklearn has powerful data management and data processing functions.
-In Semi-sklearn, a semi-supervised dataset can be managed by SemiDataset class.
+LAMDA-SSL has powerful data management and data processing functions.
+In LAMDA-SSL, a semi-supervised dataset can be managed by SemiDataset class.
 The SemiDataset class can manage three sub-datasets: TrainDataset, ValidDataset, and TestDataset corresponding to training dataset, validation dataset and test dataset in machine learning tasks respectively.
 The most basic classes for data management are LabeledDataset and UnlabeledDataset, which correspond to labeled data and unlabeled data in semi-supervised learning respectively.
 Training datasets often contains both labeled data and unlabeled data.
 Therefore, TrainDataset simultaneously manage a LabeledDataset and an UnlabeledDataset.

-Semi-sklearn designs two most basic data loaders: LabeledDataloader and UnlabeledDataloader for LabeledDataset and UnlabeledDataset respectively.Semi-sklarn uses TrainDataloader class to manage the two loaders in the training process of semi-supervised learning and adjust the relationship between the two loaders, such as adjusting the ratio of labeled data and unlabeled data in each batch.
+LAMDA-SSL designs two most basic data loaders: LabeledDataloader and UnlabeledDataloader for LabeledDataset and UnlabeledDataset respectively.Semi-sklarn uses TrainDataloader class to manage the two loaders in the training process of semi-supervised learning and adjust the relationship between the two loaders, such as adjusting the ratio of labeled data and unlabeled data in each batch.

-Semi-sklearn can process structured data, image data, text data, and graph data, which are four common data types in practical applications.
-Semi-sklearn uses four components corresponding to data types: StructuredDataMixin, VisionMixin, TextMixin, and GraphMixin.
+LAMDA-SSL can process structured data, image data, text data, and graph data, which are four common data types in practical applications.
+LAMDA-SSL uses four components corresponding to data types: StructuredDataMixin, VisionMixin, TextMixin, and GraphMixin.
 Every Dataset can inherit the component corresponding to its data type to obtain the data processing function in the component.

 <div align=center>
 <img width="600px"  src="./Imgs/Dataset.png" >